grimm004/swe-bootcamp-game/max/readme.md

 As mentioned in the features, it is possible to move the virtual camera around the world.
 Use `W`/`S` to move forwards/backwards and `A`/`D` to move left/right.
 Double-click the canvas and use the mouse to re-orient the camera (press escape to return the cursor).

-Various properties of the scene can be altered using the on-screen controls.
+When in focus, point and click on the physics objects to apply an impulse.

-Pressing `R` will reset the scene transformation and camera position.
+Pressing `R` will reset the camera position.
+Pressing `E` will create an outward impulse on the chairs.
+Pressing `I` will create an inward impulse on the chairs.
+Pressing `Space` will create an upward impulse on the chairs.

+Pressing the debug toggle button will display the physics debug information, as well as the bounding boxes of the objects.

 ## Resources